IvanditoRakaputra/Forum-Week9-OOP/README.md

 - the salaries for managers, office staff and sales personnel.

 ### 1.(a) By making use of an example from the above scenario, distinguish between a class and an instantiation of a class.
 (3 points)

+- Class is can also be defines the common properties and behaviors of a certain type of object.
+Class describes the characteristics and actions that objects of that specific class can have.
+Instantiation, known as an object, is a specific instance of a class.
+It is created based on the blueprint provided by the class which follow the behaviour.

+The different modules in the program each open a graphical user interface (GUI).
+Each GUI has a similar design but contains differences specific to each module.

+### (b) By giving two examples, explain how the principles of inheritance can be incorporated into the design of this administration program.
+(4 points)
+- The inheritance basically allows to create new classes based on existing classes.
+For example, from 'Product' superclass, we can get Cloth, Beverages,etc, as the subclass.
+Another example, the subclass employee, staff, etc, Inherits the properties and behaviors of the superclass 'Jobs', and it can also have its own specific methods and properties.

+### (c) Describe how the use of libraries can facilitate the development of programs like this company’s administration program.
+(3 points)
+- The use of libraries is that we can import its classes and use their methods, objects, and functionalities.
+Libraries also help us to reduce development time, and allowing developers to focus on more higher-level algorithm rather than low-level implementation details.

+### 2. The company employs several sales personnel to sell its products to different retailers.
+Each branch of the company keeps track of its own sales with a suite of programs that include the two classes SalesPerson and Sales.

+'''

+public class SalesPerson {

+// each object contains details of one salesperson

+private String id;

+private Sales[] salesHistory; // details of the different sales

+private int count = 0; // number of sales made

+//constructor for a new salesperson

+public SalesPerson(String id){

+// code missing

+}

+// constructor for a salesperson transferred (together with their sales details) from another branch

+public SalesPerson(String id, Sales[] s, int c){

+// code missing

+}

+public int getCount(){return count;}

+public String getId() {return id;}

+public void setSalesHistory(Sales s){

+salesHistory[count] = s;

+count = count +1;

+}

+public double calcTotalSales(){

+// calculates total sales for the salesperson

+// code missing

+}

+public Sales largestSale(){

+// calculates the sale with the largest value

+// code missing

+}

+}

+'''

+Each instance variable is initialized when a SalesPerson object is instantiated.

+### (a) Complete the constructor public SalesPerson(String id), from the SalesPerson class.
+(2 points)